top of page

 What Is Oxidized Silver?

 Oxidized silver is silver that has been intentionally darkened through a controlled surface treatment.
+In jewelry design, this process is often referred to as:

-• patina
+• Patina

-• oxidation
+• Oxidation

-• antique finish
+• Antique finish

 During this process, darker tones are applied to the surface, especially in recessed areas.
 The higher points are then polished again.
+The result is a surface defined by:

-• dark shadows
+• Dark shadows

-• bright highlights
+• Bright highlights

-• enhanced details
+• Enhanced details

-• strong contrast
+• Strong contrast

 Rather than simply shining, the piece gains depth and character.
+It tells a story, inviting the wearer to explore its nuances.

 Polished vs. Oxidized Silver: What’s the Difference?